Z00M1204/CoronaStatsAndroid/README.md

 # CoronaStatsAndroid
-An app that allows you to see definitions, examples, likes, dislikes and more from Urban Dictionary, on your Android device.
+An app that allows you to see the most relevant coronavirus data on your Android device.

 Made by Oliver A.